top of page

 Question for you: if you feel stagnant, what hobby or activity can you do to regain momentum?

 Have a great rest of your week!
 And don't forget- next Monday a new Squashletic program comes out... all focused on building daily discipline and consistency.
-You can join the challenge by signing up for the membership here.
+You can join the challenge by signing up for the membership here or learn about all the programs I offer here.

 Happy training!